 Phone the family court registry or ask at the registry counter to find out when a family court trial is happening.

-Know what order things happen in at the trial
+Know what can happen in at the trial

 If you and the other person (the law calls them the other party) are both in court, this is what will happen: